 - Improvement in food security through interventions at household level in the 16 rural nodes.

-Purpose: To enhance the image and the socio-economic conditions of farm workers and their family members through facilitation of training and development initiatives, to improve their quality of life.
+Purpose: To enhance the image and the socio-economic conditions of agri workers and their family members through facilitation of training and development initiatives, to improve their quality of life.

 The strategic goals of the sub-programme: Farm Worker Development is:

-- To improve the quality of life of farm workers and their families by facilitating the provision of social awareness campaigns
+- To improve the quality of life of agri workers and their families by facilitating the provision of social awareness campaigns

-- To create life skills training opportunities for farm workers and their families within farm worker communities
+- To create life skills training opportunities for agri workers and their families within farm worker communities

 - To coordinate the involvement of different government Departments in farm worker development